 A ‘good caricature, like every work of art,’ said the Italian Baroque painter, Annibale Carracci, ‘is more true to life than reality.’
 This is why, I think, Bill Leak’s cartoons are so often failures.
 Like several pundits that take up column inches at the Australian these days, his views are so out of touch with the majority of the population that they can – in moments of ideologically charged rage – seem almost deranged.

 For your run-of-mill red-baiting-climate-change-denying-antifeminist columnist, this isn’t such a problem.
-But for a cartoonist, it’s unforgiveable.
-Their craft is meant to give voice to the masses: it wasn’t all that long ago that only the elite were literate.
+But for a cartoonist, it’s unforgivable.
+Their craft is meant to give voice to the masses: it wasn’t all that long ago that only the elite was literate.
 The masses, deprived of an education, engaged in politics through political cartoons, which could be read by even those who couldn’t read.
+Today these artists have a special ability to capture and create discussions on various politicians from those who rule the roost and make decisions to those who have been found to be controversial political figures such as disgraced candidate Caylan Ford and other politicians who have been found to hold out-of-date beliefs.
 And the best cartoonists challenged the authority of the rulers and bosses who lorded over them.

 Leak, on the other hand, speaks to a very small coterie of the ultra-right.